Talkspace vs. BetterHelp: Which is better for your needs?

 Talkspace at a glance

-Talkspace therapy subscriptions range from $69 to $109 per week, depending on your plan, with separate pricing for couples therapy ($436 per month) and psychiatry services.
-The platform accepts most major insurance plans, including Medicare, which can significantly reduce your out-of-pocket costs.
+Talkspace therapy subscriptions range from $65 to $100 per week depending on your plan, with separate pricing for couples therapy ($436 per month) and psychiatry services.
+The platform accepts most major insurance plans including Medicare, which can significantly reduce your out-of-pocket costs.
 You can access Talkspace through mobile apps or a web browser, and the platform includes progress tracking tools to help you monitor your mental health journey.

 BetterHelp at a glance

-BetterHelp launched in 2013 and operates as the world's largest online therapy service.
+BetterHelp launched in 2013 and operates as the world's largest therapy service with over 32,000 licensed therapists.
 The platform focuses exclusively on individual therapy for adults 18 and older through a subscription model that includes one live session per week plus unlimited messaging with your therapist.
 After completing a questionnaire about your needs and preferences, you're typically matched with a therapist within a few hours to a couple of days.
 Like Talkspace, you can switch therapists at any time for any reason without additional charges.

-A BetterHelp subscription costs $70 to $100 per week and includes access to digital tools like journaling, worksheets, goal tracking, and group webinars beyond your therapy sessions.
-The platform has partnered with major insurance carriers in 17 states to provide in-network coverage.
-BetterHelp doesn't offer medication management or psychiatric services.
+A BetterHelp subscription costs $65 to $100 per week and includes access to digital tools like journaling, worksheets, goal tracking, and group webinars beyond your therapy sessions.
+The platform has limited insurance acceptance that depends on your specific plan and location, but it does accept HSA and FSA cards for direct payment.
+BetterHelp doesn't offer medication management or psychiatric services, and therapists on the platform cannot provide formal diagnoses or handle crisis situations.

 Clinical outcomes and evidence-based approaches help you understand how effective a therapy platform is at helping people feel better.
 Both Talkspace and BetterHelp track outcomes to measure the quality of care they provide, though they share different types of data publicly.

-Talkspace reports that 70% of users saw improvement in anxiety or depression symptoms within three months, and 80% found the platform to be effective or more effective than traditional face-to-face therapy.
+Talkspace reports that 70% of users saw improvement in anxiety or depression symptoms within three months, and 80% found the platform as effective or more effective than traditional face-to-face therapy.
+All Talkspace providers are credentialed according to National Committee for Quality Assurance (NCQA) standards, which ensures rigorous quality control.
+The platform has received more than 60,000 five-star reviews across various review platforms.

 Cost and insurance coverage